DJ-Dingo/pibooth-date-folder/README.rst

 |PythonVersions| |PypiVersion| |Downloads|

-**pibooth-date-folder** is a plugin for PiBooth that organizes photos into per-date folders with a configurable split time, supporting multiple quoted base directories.
+``pibooth-date-folder`` is a plugin for the `pibooth`_ application.

+It organizes photos into per-date folders with a configurable split time, supporting multiple quoted base directories.

 .. contents::